swift502/Krteq/README.md

 ## PCB

 The Kicad 10 project can be found in [source/kicad](source/kicad).
 All parts are SMD.
-The PCB is intended to be ordered pre-assembled for an easier, although a more expensive build process.
+The PCB is intended to be ordered pre-assembled for an easier, although more expensive build process.

 Suggested resistor values correspond to max safe LED brightness, which is later adjusted using software.
 Backlight intensity is controlled by QMK's backlight system, and LED indicator brightness is adjustable via custom PWM code.

-To generate fabrication files, open the Kicad project and use an export plugin of one of the PCB manufacturers you want to order from.
+To generate fabrication files, open the Kicad project and use an export plugin of the PCB manufacturer you want to order from.
 The order process is then highly dependent on the manufacturer.

 ### Suggested BOM